 The banking environment remains uncertain and continues to require a strong and resilient foundation on which SEB can pursue its strategic direction.
-Having the required flexibility to accelerate or temper growth as needed, together with the capacity and focus to execute the strategy, will remain the key to success.
-To further strengthen SEB's resilience, work on a competitive and effective cost base has intensified since 2011.
-In 2013, SEB's target was to bring its total operating costs below SEK 22.5 billion.
-In 2014 and 2015, SEB's total operating costs were SEK 22.3 billion, SEK 22.1 billion and SEK 22.2 billion, respectively.
-The target for 2016 and 2017 is to continue to maintain total operating costs below SEK 22.5 billion.
+To further strengthen SEB's resilience, work on a competitive and effective cost base has intensified.
+In 2014 and 2015, SEB's target was to maintain its total operating costs at less than SEK 22.5 billion (SEK 22 billion on a restated basis), and SEB's target in 2016 was to maintain its total operating costs at less than SEK 22 billion.
+In 2014 and 2015, SEB's total operating costs were SEK 22.1 billion and SEK 22.2 billion, respectively (SEK 21.7 billion and SEK 21.8 billion, respectively, on a restated basis), and total operating costs in 2016 were SEK 21.8 billion, excluding a SEK 5.3 billion impairment of goodwill in connection with the reorganisation of SEB's business divisions at the beginning of 2016 and the further cost of SEK 615 million associated with the financial effects of restructuring activities in the Baltic and German businesses and a derecognition of intangible IT assets no longer in use.
+The target for 2017 and 2018 is to maintain total operating costs below SEK 22 billion.